Golden Snitch Cake

 - In a small bowl, stir together flour, unsweetened cocoa, baking soda, and salt.
 Set aside.

 - In bowl of stand mixer, beat yogurt and honey together until smooth.
 Add eggs, one at a time, until well mixed.
 Add the water and vanilla extract, mixing until smooth.
 Slowly add flour mixture, beating until well incorporated.

 - Divide batter between the two oven-safe bowls (about 2 cups batter in each).
 Bake at 350ºF for 30–35 minutes, until a toothpick comes out clean.

 - Allow cakes to cool in bowls for at least 10 minutes.
 Then, slide an offset spatula or knife around edges to release, turning out onto a plate.
 Allow to cool completely before wrapping tightly in plastic wrap and placing in freezer for 2 hours (or overnight) to set.

-- Bring a saucepan with two inches of water to a simmer.
-Place egg whites and sugar into a heat-proof mixer bowl, and place above the water.
+- Bring a saucepan with 2″ of water to a simmer.
+Place egg whites and sugar into a heat-proof mixer bowl, and place above water.
 Whisk mixture until sugar is dissolved.

-- Place the bowl with the egg whites on mixer stand, and whisk on medium-high speed until you have stiff, glossy peaks and the mixture is cool, about 10 minutes.
+- Place bowl with egg whites on mixer stand, and whisk on medium-high speed until you have stiff, glossy peaks and mixture is cool, about 10 minutes.

 - Reduce speed to medium-low, and add butter, one piece at a time, mixing until fully incorporated between each piece.
 Add vanilla, butterscotch, and salt.
 Mix until well combined.
-Add the yellow food coloring, mixing until desired golden color is reached.
+Add yellow food coloring, mixing until desired golden color is reached.

-- Print out the template, and cut out each wing.
+- Print out template, and cut out each wing.

-- On the back of the scrapbook paper (where there is no print/design), trace the wings, writing side up.
-Flip each of the wings over, writing side down, and trace again.
-Cut out the four wing pieces.
+- On the back of scrapbook paper (where there is no print/design), trace wings, writing side up.
+Flip each of wings over, writing side down, and trace again.
+Cut out four wing pieces.
 They will be double-sided.

-- Line up the wings so they are double-sided, making sure they line up evenly.
-Set one wing with the inside facing you, and place a lollipop stick at the inner corner (the lollipop stick should have about half sticking out of the paper).
-Hot glue the lollipop stick in place.
+- Line up wings so they are double-sided, making sure they line up evenly.
+Set one wing with the inside facing you, and place lollipop stick at the inner corner (lollipop stick should have about half sticking out of paper).
+Hot glue lollipop stick in place.